 Detoxification is the first phase for opioid addiction treatment.
 This includes clearing the substance from the body and restricting withdrawal responses.
 In eighty percent of cases, a treatment center will use medication to decrease withdrawal side effects.
 If an individual is dependent on more than one substance, frequently, prescriptions will be required to decrease withdrawal side effects for every drug individually.

 Behavioral Therapy and Counseling

-This is the most well-known type of treatment following detoxification.
+This is the most well-known type of opioid addiction treatment following detoxification.
 Treatment may happen on an individual, group or family basis depending upon the needs of the person.
 It is generally full-time at the start of treatment with the number of sessions slowly as side effects are reduced over time.